convince-project/refine-plan/docs/source/tutorials.rst

     INITIAL_LOC = "v1"
     GOAL_LOC = "v8"

-To support policy synthesis, we now create a function ``_get_enabled_cond`` which captures the states in which each action node is enabled.
+To support policy synthesis, we now create a function ``_get_enabled_cond`` which captures the states in which each action is enabled.
 This function reasons over edge connectivity and the effects of doors on navigation.

 .. code-block:: python